 HIE: A health information exchange is the electronic movement of health-related data and information among organizations according to agreed standards, protocols and other criteria.

-KHIE: The Kentucky Health Information Exchange, a secure interoperable network administered by the Cabinet for Health and Family Services (CHFS) and the state’s IT vendor.
+KHIE: The Kentucky Health Information Exchange is a secure interoperable network administered by CHFS and the state IT vendor.

-KHIE Community Portal (VHR): An entirely Web-based system that can deliver a comprehensive electronic health record, regardless of the type of electronic medical record (EMR) or IT system employed at the source.
+KHIE Community Portal (VHR): An entirely Web-based system that delivers a comprehensive EHR, regardless of the type of EMR or IT system employed at the source.

-ONC: The Office of the National Coordinator for Health Information Technology is at the forefront of the Obama administration’s health IT efforts and is a resource to the entire health system to support the adoption of health information technology and the promotion of nationwide health information exchange to improve health care.
+ONC: The Office of the National Coordinator for Health Information Technology is at the forefront of health IT efforts in the US and is a resource for health systems to support the adoption of health information technology and the promotion of nationwide health information exchange to improve health care.

-OATS: The Office of Administrative and Technology Services is the management agency for Cabinet for Health and Family Services technology equipment and programs and procurement and fiscal administration services.
+OATS: The Office of Administrative and Technology Services is the CHFS management agency for technology equipment and programs and procurement and fiscal administration services.

-PMS: Practice management system is part of the computer system in a medical office that carries financial, demographic and non-medical information about patients.
-Frequently includes patient's name and federal identification number, date of birth, emergency contact information and health insurance information.
+PMS: A practice management system is part of the software system within a medical office that carries financial, demographic and non-medical information regarding patients.
+A PMS frequently includes the patient's name, federal identification number, date of birth, emergency contact information and health insurance information.

-REC: Agencies that deliver outreach, education and technical assistance to primary care providers as they work to attain/exceed meaningful use criteria by implementing EHRs and connecting to the health information exchange.
+REC: Regional Extension Centers are agencies that deliver outreach, education and technical assistance to primary care providers as they work to attain/exceed meaningful use criteria by implementing EHRs and connecting to the health information exchange.

-RHIO: An organization that brings together health care stakeholders within a defined geographic area and governs the electronic exchange of health-related information among them for the purpose of improving health and care.
+RHIO: Regional Health Information Organizations bring together health care stakeholders within a defined geographic area and govern the electronic exchange of health-related information among them for the purpose of improving health and care.

-Telehealth: The use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.
-Technologies used in telehealth include videoconferencing, the Internet, store-and-forward imaging, streaming media, and terrestrial and wireless communications.
+Telehealth: Refers to the use of electronic information and telecommunications technologies to support long-distance clinical health care, patient and professional health-related education, public health and health administration.
+Technologies used in telehealth include videoconferencing, store-and-forward imaging, streaming media and terrestrial and wireless communications.

 Telemedicine: The use of telecommunications and information technologies to provide clinical services when distance separates the participants.